dubs3c/SLAE/assignment_3/README.md

 #  Egg hunting in Linux x86 Assembly

-When writing exploits, you sometimes encounter a situation where your payload is too big, the buffer is to small to fit your payload.
+When writing exploits, you sometimes encounter a situation where your payload is too big, you can't fit your payload inside the buffer.
 This is where "eggs" come in to play.
 The basic idea of egg hunting is to divide the payload in to two parts, part one is the hunter while part two is the hunted (the egg).
-The hunter is a set of instructions that searches the program's virtual address space for a given pattern/tag/key (the egg).
-Once it is found, the hunter will jump to the payload following the key.
+The hunter is a set of instructions that searches the program's virtual address space for a given pattern (the egg).
+Once it is found, the hunter will jump to the payload following the egg.

 The egg can sometimes be referred to as key, tag or pattern.
+Throughout this article, if any of those terms are used, remember that they all mean the same thing.

 The payload is formatted as `<egg><egg><shellcode>`.
 The egg is specified twice in order to reduce collisions.
 If your egg is only four bytes, it could be possible that there exists an instruction that is the same as your egg.
 Another possibility is that you encounter the egg that you have instructed to look for.
 Therefore, if you specify the egg twice, you can be sure that is the real egg.

 Before continuing this article, I will briefly try to explain a few concepts needed for understanding how egg hunting works.
 If you already know all about page sizes and virtual address spaces, feel free to skip to [**Hunting time**](#hunting-time).

-When researching about egg hunters, I stumbled upon this article [http://www.hick.org/code/skape/papers/egghunt-shellcode.pdf](http://www.hick.org/code/skape/papers/egghunt-shellcode.pdf) written by skape back in 2004.
-Much of this article is based on his research.
+When researching about egg hunters, I stumbled upon this paper [http://www.hick.org/code/skape/papers/egghunt-shellcode.pdf](http://www.hick.org/code/skape/papers/egghunt-shellcode.pdf) written by skape back in 2004.
+Much of this article is based on this paper.

 ### Virtual Address Space

-The purpose of an egg hunter is to search for a given egg/tag/key/pattern.
+The purpose of an egg hunter is to search for a given key.
 The program that searches for this key will search virtual address space (VAS) of a given process.
 This process is usually the process which your payload gets injected into.

 Before I explain what the VAS is, let's look at the memory layout of a linux process.
 Table 1 visualizes how the memory layout looks like.